jimmejardine/qiqqa-open-source/docs/Qiqqa.Internals.-.Extracting.the.text.from.PDF.documents.md

 [⤣](#Stage2OCR)

-<b id="TesseractWoes">‡</b>: Your family namee doesn't have to be [Statler and Waldorf](https://en.wikipedia.org/wiki/Statler_and_Waldorf) to have plenty to complain about that region detection logic too: [#135](https://github.com/jimmejardine/qiqqa-open-source/issues/135).
+<b id="TesseractWoes">‡</b>: Your family name doesn't have to be [Statler and Waldorf](https://en.wikipedia.org/wiki/Statler_and_Waldorf) to have plenty to complain about that region detection logic too: [#135](https://github.com/jimmejardine/qiqqa-open-source/issues/135).
 And then there's the old Tesseract which needs some assist as well: [#160](https://github.com/jimmejardine/qiqqa-open-source/issues/160) and [one other bit mentioned in #135](https://github.com/jimmejardine/qiqqa-open-source/issues/135#issuecomment-569827317).

 However, it's not all that bleak when your research does not include diving into old/historic documents and/or PDFs published by companies: many modern scientific papers are published in a PDF format which can be grokked by `mupdf` just fine — though here I have found that quite a few PDFs which *appear* to have been produced by some older TeX variants *do* cause trouble in Stage 1 ("GROUP") and produce some crap of their own: [#86](https://github.com/jimmejardine/qiqqa-open-source/issues/86)